Automotive study indicates value of haptic feedback

 Haptic feedback results in reduced “eyes off the road” time

 Results from the full study suggest that adding haptics to gesture control reduced both the total and the mean glance duration times (or “eyes off the road” time) for both buttons and sliders.
-The effect was very striking in the slider task, with gesture control plus haptics resulting in an average 25% decrease in glance time compared to touchscreens.
+The effect was very striking in the slider task, with gesture control plus haptics resulting in an average 25% decrease in total glance time compared to touchscreens.
 The mean glance duration was under two second for mid-air haptics for both button presses and slider bars.

 Reducing glance time improves driving performance and vehicle control, thereby lowering the risk of accidents.

-For buttons, gesture control alone actually resulted in an almost double total glance time than touchscreen controls.
+For buttons, gesture control alone actually resulted in almost double total glance time compared to touchscreen controls.
 (One participant said, “Gesture control without haptics was difficult because you couldn’t tell what you were activating.”)
 However, when ultrasonic mid-air haptic feedback was added, the total glance time reduced to a level similar to that of the touchscreen tasks.

 The researchers also noted that in the study, for control purposes the touchscreen was visible during gesture-controlled tasks (it showed an abstracted view of the button and slider selections).
 This could have attracted visual attention even though it was not strictly required.

 Haptic feedback can reduce error rates

-For the slider task, adding haptic feedback reduced the number of ‘overshoots’ for both the touchscreen and gesture control, with gesture control together with haptic feedback resulting in the greatest accuracy overall.
-(The same effect was not, however, evident in the button task.)
+For the slider task, adding haptic feedback reduced the number of ‘overshoots’ for both the touchscreen and gesture control.

 Users prefer gesture control with haptics

 Users prefer gesture control with haptics over gesture control without haptics for both buttons and sliders.
-Users also preferred gesture controls to touch controls overall for the slider task, the increase in preference was an impressive 85%.
+For the slider task, the increase in preference was an impressive 85%.